Medically reviewed by Drugs.com. Last updated on Jun 19, 2019.

-Interactions with Medicines
+Interactions with medicines

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
-When you are taking ropivacaine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
+When you are receiving ropivacaine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using ropivacaine with any of the following medicines is usually not recommended, but may be required in some cases.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.